-We revisit the paper Economic predictions with big data: the illusion of sparsity by Giannone, Lenza and Primiceri, whose July 2020 abstract says:
+We revisit Giannone, Lenza and Primiceri's (GLP) Economic predictions with big data: the illusion of sparsity, whose abstract says :

-We compare sparse and dense representations of predictive models in macroeconomics, microeconomics and finance.
-To deal with a large number of possible predictors, we specify a prior that allows for both variable selection and shrinkage.
+- 1. We compare sparse and dense representations of predictive models in macroeconomics, microeconomics and finance. - 2.
+To deal with a large number of possible predictors, we specify a prior that allows for both variable selection and shrinkage. - 3.
 The posterior distribution does not typically concentrate on a single sparse model, but on a wide set of models that often include many predictors.

-They conclude the paper saying:
+They conclude:

-In economics, there is no theoretical argument suggesting that predictive models should in general include only a handful of predictors.
-As a consequence, the use of low-dimensional model representations can be justified only when supported by strong statistical evidence.
+- ► No reason predictive models should include only a handful of predictors. - ► Low-dimensional models justified only with strong statistical evidence.